hackergrrl/peer-npm/README.md

 ## How does it work?

+### Key Concepts

+- A **registry** is any source that can do two things:
+  1. Answer the question "give me the metadata for the package named X"
+  2. (optionally) Receive the `package.json` and tarball of a new package to be published.
+- A **blob store** is any source that can do two things:
+  1. Supply the tarball whose checksum matches the requested SHA-1 hash.
+  2. (optionally) Receive a tarball and make it available by its SHA-1 hash.

+[npmjs.org](https://npmjs.org) is a source that provides both of these things: you can find packages by name, publish packages, and also get/put tarballs for those packages.

+What about other sources?
+Not everyone has a high speed internet connection available to them at all times.
+There are many alternatives for getting package data from one computer to another today, like peer-to-peer networks or multicast DNS.

+### Overview

 `peer-npm` pretends to be an npm registry, but running on your local machine.
 When you run `peer-npm daemon` it runs this registry (and also does the peering